BasinCheck vs Excel for Safety Audits

 The breaking point isn't usually the spreadsheet itself - it's what happens when you need to prove compliance.

-Automatic Corrective Actions
+Corrective Actions Create Themselves

 Real-Time Dashboard